Fedora31/no-hats-bgum/README.md

 - no\_christmas\_lights.vpk
   - Removes christmas lights from festivized weapons.
 Not to confuse with the limited **festive** weapons, not affected by this mod.
 - no\_skins.vpk
   - This file removes the majority of the weapon skins, with some exceptions.
-This mod doesn't work on Valve servers and you need to move all of your skinned items at the end of your inventory, otherwise your weapons will load indefinitely.
+This mod doesn't work on Valve servers and **you need to move all of your skinned items at the end of your inventory**, otherwise your weapons will load indefinitely.
+  - This mod received an update that should properly hide skins that were previously showing in the older version.
+However, some of the weapons wearing those skins may have some issues like a weird reflectivity (Killer Bee) or an orange shine (Dragon Slayer).
+Other problems may exist.
 - no\_botkiller.vpk
   - Removes robot heads from weapons.
 - no\_zombie\_skins.vpk